 While running on a super sharp and rocky trail, we noticed rocks protruding and poking the bottom of our feet.
 Testing determined this to be a result of the squishier midsole and segmented rock plate, which do not have continuous construction.

 The overlay mesh does a good job of keeping out debris, but it's not very water-resistant or breathable.
 It fairs well on more technical trails; you just have to be careful where to put your foot.

-If you're seeking a sensitive shoe, this is one to consider.
 With its lightweight and more flexible design, you can feel most things underfoot.
-It offers quite an intimate trail experience overall.
+This shoe offers quite an intimate trail experience overall.